isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Kea does not interpret or use the user-context information; it simply stores it and makes it available to the hook libraries.
 It is up to each hook library to extract that information and use it.
-The parser translates a "comment" entry into a user context with the entry, which allows a comment to be attached inside the configuration itself.
+The parser translates a ``comment`` entry into a user context with the entry, which allows a comment to be attached inside the configuration itself.